 The VBC: a community of excellence

-The Vienna Biocenter (VBC) comprises several different entities that employ 1400 scientists from over 40 nations organised into over 100 research groups.
+The Vienna Biocenter (VBC) comprises several different entities that employ 1600 staff members from over 40 nations organised into over 93 research groups.
 English is the working language.

-These scientists include more than 200 postdocs, 120 students in the international VBC PhD Programme as well as many more students enrolled in other academic programmes.
+These scientists include more than 200 postdocs, 250 students (120 in the international VBC PhD Programme) as well as many more students enrolled in other academic programmes.
 The VBC hosts the very popular international VBC Summer School for two months every year, attracting outstanding undergraduates from all over the world.